 For every Signal you're running, utilize our Goals feature to determine the desired outcome or "end-state" you want customers to achieve after entering the Signal and receiving any actions/messaging triggered from the Signal.

-- Choose the Behaviors (metrics) or Filters (dimensions) that will make up the Goal.
+- Define the Goal by adding conditions.
 Note: This process is the same as initially setting up a Signal to target certain customers - you can mix and match from multiple data sources!

-- Determine the number of days it should take a customer to reach this Goal.
+- Determine the number of days it should take a customer to reach this Goal after triggering the Signal.

 - Once your Goal is created, Correlated will track all customers who enter the Signal and reach the Goal within the specified number of days!
 If they do achieve this, they'll be marked as converted.